FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 </table>

 # WiFi signals and human posture correlation
 - The experimental results demonstrate that WiFi signal characteristics vary according to human postures.
 Specifically, the difference in phase values between standing and sitting postures is more pronounced.
-This suggests that the distinct signal features can be employed for accurately training multimodal deep learning models for object detection, tracking, and pose estimation without solely relying on vision information.
+This suggests that the distinct signal features can be employed for accurately training multi-modal learning models for object detection, tracking, and pose estimation without solely relying on vision information.

 <table>
   <tr>